01 Sep 2021

 Get people to join and stay

-Plan a regular series of events and promote them to your mailing lists, inviting people to attend.
-More people will get involved and eventually your numbers will naturally grow and snowball.
+Plan a regular series of events and invite people to attend by promoting them to your mailing lists.
+More people will get involved and eventually your numbers will naturally grow.
+We strongly recommend you hold all your meetings online, but should you want to organise face-to-face activities, make sure you’ve read our coronavirus guidance.

 Ask new people what they are interested in and why they want to be involved.
 It’s a great way to find out more about each other and build great relationships.
 It’s also a good way of finding out what people would like to achieve, what roles everyone might be drawn to and what you all want to make happen as a group.